"... he that breaks a thing to find out what it is

 Order Opiliones: Opilionids

 Opilionids (the "daddy-longlegs" of English-speaking countries) are not true spiders, in spite of the strong resemblance between the two groups.
 Their bodies almost look like small spheres with none of that discernible partition between the cephalothorax and the abdomen that is so obvious in spiders.
-Predators of smaller invertebrates, they thrive in the humid microhabitats under rocks and debris.
+Opilionids are atypical arachnids in that instead of being exclusively predatory can be scavengers or feed on plants and fungi.
+However, some are indeed predators of smaller invertebrates.
+They thrive in the humid tropical microhabitats under rocks and debris.

 In spite of the small size of their bodies their legs are extremely long (hence their common name) and serve the function of antennae as well as locomotion.